koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 - Change Directory into `usr/share/rock/bin`

-- remove/comment the following steps in the follwoing playbook files:
+- remove/comment the following steps in the following playbook files:
   - for adding entries to the /etc/hosts `/usr/share/rock/roles/common/tasks/configure.yml`
   - disable and enable shard allocation in `/usr/share/rock/roles/elasticsearch/tasks/restart.yml`
   - ensure that you edit the playbook in `/etc/elasticsearch/elastisearch.yml` and change `es_node_name: "{{ ansible_hostname }}"` to `{{ inventory_hostname }}`
   - comment out the step `update-suricata source index` in the file `/usr/share/rock/roles/suricata/tasks/main.yml`

-- Run `sudo ./rock ssh-config` to setup ssh on all the host you will use for the deployment.
+- Run `sudo ./rock ssh-config` to setup ssh on all the hosts you will use for the deployment.
 It uses the host from the previously created `host.ini`.
-Or jsut log into each machine.
+Or just log into each machine.

 - Disable/move the local repo to make sure everything comes from the mounted iso if it is already present.
 ```